3246251196/adtools_testing/README.md

 - And/Or, builds the tests in this repository ready for execution on an AmigaOne.

 It acts like a CHROOT almost in the sense that everything is performed at the location of where this repository, "adtools_testing", is cloned.
-Nothing in your environment is molested since everything is initiated from the process of the script "adt".
+Nothing in your environment is molested outside of the location from where you have cloned this respoistory.
 It is meant to enable the rapid development and testing of ADTOOLS.
 Hopefully, a lot of the laborious work has been wrapped up in the scripts and makefiles contained herein but it is completely capable of using an already existing version of ADTOOLS on your machine versus building or using the in-place version if desired.

 The usage of the "adt" script can be seen by merely invoking "./adt".